Foreign policy of the Lyndon B. Johnson administration: 1965–1966

 Rejecting the advice of those who favored an immediate and dramatic escalation of the U.S. role in Vietnam, Johnson waited until early-1965 before authorizing a major bombing campaign of North Vietnam.
 The subsequent eight-week bombing campaign had little apparent effect on the overall course of the war.
 In a campaign known as Operation Rolling Thunder, the U.S. would continue to bomb North Vietnam until late-1968, dropping over 800,000 tons of bombs over three and a half years.
+This campaign took a gradual approach, attacking targets progressively.
+The North Vietnamese were able to realise which area would be targeted next and concentrated their air defences on these areas, using the "off limits" areas to keep their military forces safe.
 Operation Rolling Thunder In March, McGeorge Bundy began to urge the escalation of U.S. of ground forces, arguing that American air operations alone would not stop Hanoi's aggression against the South.
 Johnson responded by approving an increase in soldiers stationed in Vietnam and, most importantly, a change in mission from defensive to offensive operations.
 Even so, he defiantly continued to insist that this was not to be publicly represented as a change in existing policy.

 In late-July, U.S. Defense Secretary Robert McNamara proposed to increase the number of U.S. soldiers in Vietnam from 75,000 to over 200,000 in order to convince North Vietnamese leader Ho Chi Minh to seek a negotiated peace.
-Bundy, Secretary of State Rusk, Ambassador Maxwell D. Taylor, General William Westmoreland, and the president's key advisers on Vietnam General Earle Wheeler, all agreed with Secretary McNamara's recommendation.
+Bundy, Secretary of State Rusk, Ambassador Maxwell D. Taylor, General William Westmoreland and General Earle Wheeler, among others the president's key advisers on Vietnam, agreed with Secretary McNamara's recommendation.
 After consulting with his principals, Johnson, desirous of a low profile, chose to announce at a press conference an increase to 125,000 troops, with additional forces to be sent later upon request.
 Johnson privately described himself at the time as boxed in by unpalatable choices.
 If he sent additional troops he would be attacked as an interventionist, and if he did not, he thought he risked being impeached.
 Under the command of General Westmoreland, U.S. forces increasingly engaged in search and destroy operations against Communists operating in South Vietnam.
 By October 1965, there were over 200,000 troops deployed in Vietnam.
-Most of these soldiers were drafted after graduating from high school, and disproportionately came from economically-disadvantaged backgrounds.
+Most of these soldiers were drafted after graduating from high school, and disproportionately came from economically disadvantaged backgrounds.